-In "Raiders" he was going to Tibet.
+In "Raiders" he was going to Nepal.
 He'd likely have taken a train or plane cross-country to reach San Francisco.
 Back in the '30s the only way to cross the Pacific fast was on Pan American Airlines' flying boats (service had just started a year or two before the movie).
 It's more likely that the classic "Indy travelling the globe via red line" montage skipped a step of land travel, I think.
 Whereas to cross the Atlantic he would leave from a major port like New York- and by the '50s, international airline service was good enough he could easily catch a flight out of New York.
 The thing to remember is that in this era there wasn't an international airport for every city of respectable size.
 People trying to fly out of the country had a relatively short list of options.

 He DID get a new job between Raiders and Last Crusade — sort of.
 In Raiders (and presumably Temple of Doom) he taught at Marshall College in Bedford, Connecticut (filmed at Yale University in New Haven, Connecticut).
 In Last Crusade, he taught an archaeology class at Barnett College in New York City, but remained a tenured professor at Marshall, where he was seen working in Crystal Skull.
 So it was the same classroom in Raiders and Last Crusade; he was teaching at the same college.
 Bedford, like its real-life counterpart, is close to New York City, which had the nearest international airport.

 In the video game, when he travels to Venice, we first see him riding from San Francisco to New York...